Gridstone/RxStore/README.md

 * Elaborate and enormous data sets?
 [SQLite][3] can help you, if that's your kind of thing...
 * Everything else?
 We just want to put and get objects from disk with minimal overhead.

 G-Rex is here to help.
-It's not doing anything fancy, it's probably code you've many times yourself.
+It's not doing anything fancy; it's probably code you've written many times yourself.
 It just wants to help you with a task that can be tedious, allowing you to get on coding the fun stuff.

 G-Rex is most useful to those already using [Gson][4] and [RxJava][5] in their applications.
 Gson allows for simple serialization/deserialization of objects.
-RxJava helps alleviate threading concerns and allows for composition with exists method chains.
+RxJava helps alleviate threading concerns and allows for composition with existing method chains.

 Usage
 -----